Epilepsy is the second most common neurological condition worldwide, after headaches.In Ontario, it affects 76,000 people.

 The Ontario Brain Institute challenged neuroscientists across the province to come up with a new approach to addressing epilepsy, in the context of an Integrated Discovery program.
 “Integrated Discovery” is a unique template, developed by the OBI, that brings together researchers, clinicians, industry and patient advocates to maximize fresh insights and speed translation of those insights into better care.

-The Epilepsy Discovery Program (EpLink) is a research-based innovative initiative designed to improve the care of epilepsy from diagnosis to treatment.
+The Epilepsy Research Program of the Ontario Brain Institute (EpLink) is a research-based innovative initiative designed to improve the care of epilepsy from diagnosis to treatment.
 The program’s mandate is to ensure that discoveries are transformed into new diagnostics, treatments and improved clinical practice.
 The emphasis is on translational science and involves a province-wide collaboration between Ontario’s world-class epilepsy researchers and clinicians, patient advocacy groups and the industrial sector.
 This collaborative initiative is bridging the translational gap and improving commercialization of innovations

 Visit the EpLink Website: